peterhinch/micropython-msgpack/README.md

 This version is a subset of the original.
 Support was removed for features thought unnecessary for microcontroller use.
 The principal example is that of timestamps.
 MicroPython does not support the `datetime` module.
+There are also issues with platforms differing in their time handling, notably the epoch.
 On a microcontroller it is simple to send the integer result from `time.time()` or even `time.time_ns()`.
 Python 2 support is removed.
 The code will run under Python 3.
 In practice there is little reason to do so when the original works